 Abedini was arrested by Iran’s Islamic Revolutionary Guard Corps while visiting relatives and building an orphanage in the city of Rasht.
 Initially placed under house arrest, he was transferred to Iran’s notorious Evin Prison and later to Rajai Shahr Prison.

 “[Evin Prison is] known to be one of the most brutal prisons inside of Iran and has one of the highest execution rates.
-Traditionally it was the place they kept their highest-security prisoners,” Tiffany Barrans—international legal director at the American Center for Law and Justice (ACLJ), a law firm and social activism organization that has represented Abedini and his family since shortly after his arrest—told JNS.org.
+Traditionally it was the place they kept their highest-security prisoners,” Tiffany Barrans—international legal director at the American Center for Law and Justice (ACLJ), a law firm and social-activism organization that has represented Abedini and his family since shortly after his arrest—told JNS.
 “Originally, he was housed with those convicted of murder.
 Now he is housed with the political prisoners.”

 “Saeed is anything but political.
-He really truly was there building an orphanage and doing humanitarian work,” Barrans added.
+He really truly was there building an orphanage and doing humanitarian work,” added Barrans.